-Sufficient and restful night sleep is absolutely important for us humans.
+Sufficient and restful night sleep is absolutely important for us, humans.
 Sleep researchers have been investigating why and how our brain regenerates during sleep for decades.
-Nightly sleep consists of different, alternating sleep phases, which can be represented differently by EEG waves, whereby different deep sleep phases differ from phases of lighter sleep.
+The night sleep consists of alternating sleep phases, which can be represented by EEG waves, whereby deep sleep phases differ from phases of lighter sleep.

 Sleep changes in the course of life

 Both the amount of sleep and the distribution of sleep phases change with age: infants still need about three times as much sleep as adults and 75% of their sleep consists of the so-called REM deep sleep phases, compared to 25% for adults.
 The maturation of the brain in particular seems to be an important reason for the changed sleep needs and proportions.